 Stretch marks can really put a damper on the fun of being pregnant.
-As excited as you are to see your baby growing inside, the stretching of the skin on the outside is another story.
+As excited as you are to see your baby growing inside, the stretching of the belly skin on the outside is another story.
 For years, we’ve heard that cocoa butter was the answer to avoiding stretch marks (striae gravidarum is the medical term), but that tale never sat well with me.
 Cocoa butter can moisturize and nourish your skin, however, it will not prevent stretch marks.

 After doing some digging, I came up with some tips along with a DIY cream that you may want to try.

-Tips for Avoiding Stretch Marks
+Tips for Avoiding Stretch Marks on your Skin

 - Stay hydrated: Skin that is well hydrated is more resilient against stretch marks.